 Still, even the best install can go sideways if the contractor doesn’t do things by the book.
 Here’s what can happen when mistakes are made.

-What Can Go Wrong if Vinyl Siding is Damaged During Window Installation?
+What Can Go Wrong if Vinyl Siding Gets Damaged During Window Replacement?

 Improper installation isn’t just an inconvenience, it can lead to costly, even dangerous problems.
 And in a rainy city like Pittsburgh where we average over 140 days of precipitation a year, even small installation mistakes can lead to big water problems.